 Dr. Duygu Damar

 Dr. Duygu Damar works as research associate at iff since 2020.
-Currently, she is responsible for the service “Infobriefe” and for the organization of the 18th World Consumer Law Conference held by the International Association of Consumer Law.
+Currently, she is leader of the research project “Age Discrimination in Lending” (in German) and responsible for the service “Infobriefe” as well as for the organization of the 18th World Consumer Law Conference held by the International Association of Consumer Law.
 She prepared an expert opinion on “Opportunities and Risks Resulting from the Use of Artificial Intelligence and Algorithms from an Antidiscrimination Perspective” (in German) and was also as deputy responsible for the interdisciplinary project “Evaluation of Developments in the Field of Credit Assessment for Mortgage (Consumer) Credit Agreements” (in German).
 Furthermore, she contributed inter alia to the research projects “Cross-Border Enforcement of Consumer Law – Looking to the Future und “The Importance of Financial Services for the Social Situation of Families with Financial Challenges” (in German).
 Currently she is involved inter alia in the project “Credit Competence – More Than Knowledge and Experience” (in German).
 Since 2022, she is also significantly involved in the organization of the annual International Conference for Financial Services.
 She is also involved in seminars and workshops on consumer related topics, among others on Antidiscrimination Law, Private International Law and Consumer Credit Law.

 Her fields of expertise are Private International Law, Comparative Law, Antidiscrimination Law, Contract Law and Commercial Law.
 Moreover, she is a member of the consumer research network of Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) and of the Alumni Association of the Hamburg Max Planck Institute for Comparative and Private International Law as well as an expert member in the Financial Inclusion Europe network.